barend/couch-docs-maven-plugin/README.md

 ## Introduction

 This is a Maven plugin to update a [CouchDB][couch] instance with design documents defined in the project resources.
-This scratches an itch I has just prior to a nine hour flight, which is probably how a lot of open source projects are conceived :-).
+This scratches an itch I had just prior to a nine hour flight, which is probably how a lot of open source projects are conceived :-).